MicrosoftDocs/Hololens/hololens/hololens2-support.md

 >[!Note]
 >Use one of the commercial support business phone numbers below to help complete your purchase.

+>[!Note]
+>If you are calling for support from a market that is not listed below, direct your call at our US business desk number.

 | Markets | Business Desk Number | Hours of Operation |
 |-----------------|-------------------|-----------------------|
 | United Kingdom | +44 800 026 0061 | Mon to Fri, 09AM to 6PM |